oracle-livelabs/developer/dev-guide-ai-finance/json-exercise/json-exercise.md

     ![Login](./images/login.png " ")

 ## Task 4: View the Results

 **Congratulations, you have successfully completed the JSON Duality View Coding Exercise!**

+**Congratulations, you have successfully completed the JSON Duality View Coding Exercise!**